mjhea0/django-interactive-charts-post/README.md

 }
 ```

 Pick a year and let's take a look at the sales data for it.
 Visit [http://localhost:8000/shop/chart/sales/2020/](http://localhost:8000/shop/chart/sales/2020/).
-You should see something like this:
+It should return sale data for year `2020`:

 ```json
 {